MolBIFFM/diana/README.md

 ---

-Reviews of measuring post-translational modification by mass spectrometry
+Reviews of measuring differential post-translational modification by mass spectrometry include:
-include:

 - Olsen, J. V. and Mann, M. (2013) **Status of Large-scale Analysis of** **Post-translational Modifications by Mass Spectrometry**, *Mol.
 Cell.*